stley/extended-client-message/README.md

 ## Important

 Due to this include using some iterations and byte-per-byte reading (in order to read strings from packets into a PawnPlus string), it can be a little slow.
-However, a server with no load can handle reading an batch of 1000 BitStream packet string with 1300-ish characters, split and send them them right over in something about 400-500 miliseconds.
+However, a server with no load can handle reading 1000 BitStream packet string with 1300-ish characters, split and send them them right over in something about 400-500 miliseconds.
 It is recommended to exploit its capacities on special cases.

 ## To-do: